La Orotava Hotels

 As you leave La Orotava head for the viewpoint - the Mirador de Humboldt where you get fantastic views over the La Orotava valley towards Mount Teide.

-A good time to visit is during La Orotava's main festivals are the Corpus Christi festival in May/June and the Carnival in Feb/March.
+A good time to visit is during La Orotava's main festivals which are the Corpus Christi festival in May/June and the Carnival in Feb/March.
 During the festivals carpets of flowers and volcanic sand are laid out along the streets adding to the beauty of the town.

 What to see in La Orotava at a glance